shakfu/py-js/README.md

 # py for max

-An attempt to make a max external for python
+An attempt to make a simple (and extensible) max external for python

 ## py/pyext docs (for inspiration!)